dbernard/dbernard.github.io.old/_drafts/lets_build_a_vm.md

 ```

-As you can see, each opcode ID pairs with a tuple containing its name and the
+As you can see, each op code ID pairs with a tuple containing its name and the
 number of arguments it takes.
 We will use the name to pair op code IDs to
 methods.